 - Siblings, or other family members, deeply change and are no longer close

 - A family member battles addiction—or another stronghold or wrong thinking—and you can’t get through to them

 - Relationship issues due to mistreating or reacting to one another…and one or both people aren’t willing to repair or improve things

 - An adult child can enter into a romantic relationship (or marriage) and their parent doesn’t approve or isn’t willing to respect their child’s partner, spouse, and/or marriage…or vice versa

 - Friendships heartbreakingly dissolve

-- Physical, mental, emotional, or sexual abuse issues create hardships, family division, and heartache
+- Physical, mental, or emotional abuse issues create hardships, family division, and heartache

 - A family relationship, friendship, or church relationship dissolves due to a betrayal, a lack of understanding, conflict, or deep hurts